pientaa/arch-demo/README.md

         - The system checks the quantity of the product and applies a percentage discount if the purchase meets the threshold.
         - The percentage discount is stored along with the original price.

+---

+## Step 3: Discount Campaigns

+### Business Requirement 3: Plan and Schedule Discount Campaigns

+- **Description**: The system should support the creation and scheduling of discount campaigns that apply specific discounts to products for a defined period.
+Each campaign can apply multiple discount rules and should be active only during its scheduled time frame.

+### Functional Requirements

+1. **Create Discount Campaign**:
+    - **Description**: The user can create a new discount campaign by specifying the start and end dates, the discount type, and the applicable products.
+    - **Acceptance Criteria**:
+        - The user provides the campaign name, start date, end date, discount type(s), and target products.
+        - The system schedules the campaign based on the provided dates.
+        - The discount rules are applied only during the active campaign period.
+        - The system should prevent overlapping discount campaigns for the same products unless specified.

+2. **View Active Campaigns**:
+    - **Description**: The user can retrieve a list of all active discount campaigns at any given time.
+    - **Acceptance Criteria**:
+        - The system returns a list of currently active campaigns with their details, such as start date, end date, discount types, and affected products.

+3. **Deactivate Expired Campaigns**:
+    - **Description**: The system should automatically deactivate campaigns once their end date has passed.
+    - **Acceptance Criteria**:
+        - The system automatically checks the campaign end date and deactivates the campaign after it expires.
+        - Expired campaigns should no longer apply discounts to products.